Safety is always our priority

 Given the concern about coronavirus (COVID-19), we're working closely with numerous public health authorities worldwide to help provide guidance on safety.
 We have prepared the below recommendations to help guide you through safe practices for your establishment.

 Keep your staff healthy

-To minimise the risk of spreading and catching the virus, we recommend not only briefing your staff on the practices reinforced by health organisations, but also placing health and safety instructions all around your establishment to act as a reminder.
-You can find restaurant signage created by Uber Eats, including health and safety advice, available to download in PDF format below.
+To minimize risk of spreading and catching the virus, we recommend not only briefing your staff on the practices reinforced by health organizations, but also placing health and safety instructions all over your establishment to serve as a reminder.
+You can find restaurant signage created by Uber Eats, including health and safety tips, available to download in pdf format below.